Iterated Graph Systems (I): random walks and diffusion limits: Diffusion limits on metric spaces

 \begin{lemma} If $u$ is one of the continuous harmonic functions from Lemma~\ref{lem:sec31_continuous_harmonics}$,$ and $u_m$ is the level-$m$ harmonic function with $u_m|_{V(\Xi^m)}=u|_{V(\Xi^m)}$, then $\mathcal E(u,u)=\mathcal E(u_m,u_m)+\mathcal E(u-u_m,u-u_m)$ and

 \end{lemma}

 \begin{proof} The orthogonality identity is the Euler--Lagrange relation for harmonic projection.
+Recall that $\rho(\mathbf M)\rho(\Psi)\ge\rho_{\min}(\mathcal D)^2>1$ by Proposition~\ref{prop:MPsiD}, so the bound below decays geometrically in $m$.
 For the $L^2$ bound, write $u-u_m$ as the sum of one-step increments across levels.
 On each level-$\ell$ cell, such an increment vanishes at the two terminals and lies in a fixed finite-dimensional space, so its supremum is bounded by its cell energy.
 Since each level-$\ell$ cell has $\mu_{\Xi_{\mathrm M}}$-mass $\asymp \rho(\mathbf M)^{-\ell}$ by Lemma~\ref{lem:GHP_convergence}, summing over cells and over $\ell\ge m$ proves the estimate. \end{proof}

 \begin{theorem} There is a conservative regular Dirichlet form $(\mathcal E_W,\mathcal F_W)$ on $L^2(\Xi_{\mathrm M},\mu_{\Xi_{\mathrm M}})$ whose trace on $V(\Xi^m)$ is $\mathcal E_m^W$ for every $m\ge 0$. \end{theorem}